 “Look-a-Likes” (crossbreeding including prohibited colors) & DNA breed testing (unreliable)

-Please note: *Look-a-likes* (mongrels/crossbreeds) are being offered that piggyback on the name *French Bulldog*.
-These dogs obviously DON’T have a worldwide recognised pedigree but a fake pedigree that is for sale everywhere on the internet.
+Therefore, *Look-a-likes* (mongrels/crossbreeds) are being offered that piggyback on the name *French Bulldog*.
+These dogs obviously don’t have a worldwide recognized pedigree, but a fake pedigree that is for sale everywhere on the internet.

-These mongrels resemble hunting dogs with pointed ears and the same long nose, and some even have a long tail.
-There are also *look-a-likes* that resemble a French bulldog, but with prohibited colors that can lead to health problems.
-These dogs are all bred from crossbreeds and don’t have an official Worldwide recognized pedigree, but an unrecognized pedigree that is widely available!
-They don’t want to import fresh blood because it’s too expensive, and crossbreeding quickly becomes a lucrative business!
+These mongrels look like hunting dogs with erect ears and the same long nose, and some also have a long tail.
+However, there are also *Look-a-likes* that resemble a French Bulldog but carry forbidden colors that bring with them health problems.
+Then there is also the Fluffy French Bulldog, which is a look-a-like with semi-long hair (fluffy coat).
+These are all bred from recent crossbreeds and do not have an official FCI pedigree, but an unrecognized pedigree that is for sale everywhere!
+They do not want to import fresh blood because that costs too much money, and crossbreeding quickly generates a lot of money.
+Up!

-A “look-a-like” is a dog that resembles a purebred dog but doesn’t have a recognized pedigree because it’s not a purebred.
-But because you don’t know how, where, why, or what was bred into it, we call it a “look-a-like.”
-Of course, a mongrel or a dog that resembles a purebred can be just as sweet as a purebred, and of course, a pedigree doesn’t say anything about the fun you can have with your dog.
-But a pedigree does say something about the care with which the dog was bred.
+A “look-alike” is a dog that may resemble a purebred dog without a recognized pedigree because it is not purebred.
+A dog without a recognized pedigree is not a purebred.
+A dog without a pedigree can look like a purebred.
+But because you do not know how, where, why, and what has been bred into it, we call it a “look-alike”.
+Of course, a mixed breed or a dog that looks like a purebred can be just as sweet as a purebred, and naturally, a pedigree says nothing about the enjoyment you can have with your dog.
+But a pedigree does say something about whether the dog was bred with care.

-Years ago, I saw a so-called blue “French Bulldog” that looked like a small American Staffordshire terrier, with the same type of head, nose, and long tail.
-The DNA breed test, however, said “French Bulldog” (the breed test was performed at Feragen Laboratory).
+Years ago, I saw a so-called blue “French Bulldog” that looked like a small American Staffordshire Terrier—so the same type of head, nose, and long tail—and the DNA breed test stated “French Bulldog” (the breed test was done at Feragen laboratory).

-I thought something was wrong because that dog didn’t look anything like a “French Bulldog,” and a “French Bulldog” genetically doesn’t have a tail, so it can never have one.
-So I started looking into that a long time ago.
+I thought something wasn’t right there because that dog doesn’t look anything like a “French Bulldog” and a Genetically, a “French Bulldog” does not carry a tail, so it can never have one, and I started investigating this a long time ago.

-I’ve contacted Feragen Laboratory, which I’ve emailed.
-They perform breed tests but indicate they can only look back three generations.
-If the same breed had been used for three generations, the result would be purebred.
-However, they also clearly state that they don’t know what kind of dogs were used for those three generations.
+Feragen laboratory, with whom I have had email contact, performs breed tests but indicates that they can only look back three generations.
+So if the same breed were used for 3 generations, the result would be a purebred, but they also clearly state that they do not know what kind of dogs were used before those three generations.

-I’ve also contacted many other well-known laboratories, and they indicate that a breed test is impossible and unreliable!
+I have also been in contact with many other well-known laboratories, and they indicate that a breed test is impossible and unreliable!

 Example:

-For example, a so-called *Merle French Bulldog* cannot be a French Bulldog because the color doesn’t occur in French Bulldogs.
-The color originates from crossing a French Bulldog with dog breeds that carry the merle gene (such as the Chihuahua, Dachshund, or Pomeranian).
+For example, a so-called *Merle French Bulldog*, which cannot be a French Bulldog because the color does not occur in the French Bulldog; the color originated from a cross between a French Bulldog and dog breeds with the merle gene (such as the Chihuahua, Dachshund, or Pomeranian).

-If, after crossing, you breed back to the purebred French Bulldog for three generations, the DNA result will be a French Bulldog.
+If you breed back three generations to the purebred French Bulldog after crossing, the DNA result will be a French Bulldog.

-Some people fall for this and think they have a purebred dog that is actually a mongrel.
-And of course, a mongrel can be just as sweet, but it’s all about honesty.
+There are people who fall for this and think they have a purebred dog, which is actually a is a mixed breed, and of course a mixed breed can be just as sweet, but it is about honesty.

-If a breeder sells you a purebred dog, you expect a purebred.
+If a breeder sells you a purebred dog, you expect a purebred dog.

-In the first part of this study, three breeds were examined, namely the Chihuahua, the French Bulldog and the Labrador Retriever.
-Of the Labradors examined, only twenty percent had a pedigree, of the French Bulldog this was twelve percent and of the Chihuahuas this was an overwhelmingly low six percent.
-To be clear: with Chihuahuas this means that 94 percent of the dogs examined are a “look-a-like”.
-A dog that has been bred without any requirements being placed on its parents in terms of health, well-being and social behavior.
-This large group of “look-alikes” therefore determines the image that emerges from the research.
+In some breeds, a relatively large number of “look-alikes” occur; in other breeds, this is less common.
+We also see this reflected in the results of scientific research conducted into the health of purebred dogs.
+For example, the study ‘Incidence of harmful breed traits and hereditary defects in populations of companion animals’, which was recently commissioned by the Ministry of Economic Affairs (and for which even more dog breeds will be investigated in the future), showed that a large proportion of the dogs examined were not purebreds at all.
+Almost all dogs scrutinized as part of this study were “look-alikes”.
+In the first part of this study, three breeds were examined, namely the Chihuahua, the French Bulldog, and the Labrador Retriever.
+Of the Labradors examined, only twenty percent had a pedigree; for the French Bulldog, this was twelve percent. percent, and for Chihuahuas, that was an overwhelmingly low six percent.
+To be clear: for Chihuahuas, this means that 94 percent of the dogs examined are “look-alikes.”
+In other words, a dog bred without any requirements being set for its parents regarding health, welfare, and social behavior.
+This large group of “look-alikes” therefore determines the picture that emerges from the research.

-Colors that may cause health problems in the French Bulldog:
+Colors that bring health problems in the French Bulldog:

-Merle Color: (originated from crossing a French Bulldog with dog breeds carrying the merle gene (such as the Chihuahua, Dachshund, or Pomeranian)
+Merle color: (resulting from a cross between a French Bulldog and dog breeds with the merle gene (such as the Chihuahua, Dachshund, or Pomeranian)

-One of the most common problems is genetic malformations.
-Because this dog has a unique genetic condition, it can lead to stunted limbs, blindness or deafness.
-Numerous Merle French bulldogs also suffer from allergies, immune disorders, heart murmurs and hip dysplasia and do not grow old.
-Also keep in mind that because they have such light-colored eyes, they may have eye defects.
-Some of the common problems include one eye being larger than the other, one eye being covered with a nictitating membrane, cataracts and coloboma (a congenital condition that causes a hole in the iris of the eye)
+One of the most common problems is genetic deformities.
+Because this dog has a unique genetic condition, this can lead to underdeveloped limbs, blindness, or deafness.
+Numerous Merle French Bulldogs also suffer from allergies, immune disorders, heart murmurs, and hip dysplasia, and do not live to old age.
+Also keep in mind that, because they have such light-colored eyes, they may have eye abnormalities.
+Some of the common problems are that one eye is larger than the other, one eye is covered by a nictitating membrane, cataracts, and coloboma (a congenital condition that causes a hole in the iris of the eye)

-Color Blue or Mouse Gray (all variations thereof such as blue-brindle, blue-pied, blue-fawn, lilac, chocolate, etc.)
+Blue or Mouse Gray color (all variants thereof such as blue brindle, blue piebald, blue fawn, lilac, chocolate, e.g.)

-Blue is a dilution of black (a weak color) and can lead to mange, alopecia, immune disorders, neurological disorders, allergies, heart disease, and cataracts.
+Blue is a dilution of black (a weak color) and can lead to mange, alopecia, immune disorders, neurological conditions, allergies, heart disease, and cataracts.
 This color carries a genetic condition that can cause dry, flaky skin and hair loss.
-While this may not be evident in a puppy, the problems can develop as the dog ages.
+Although this will not be evident in a puppy, problems can develop as the dog gets older.
 Healthy dogs live longer and cause less stress.
-Setting yourself up for a lifetime of heartache at the expense of your beloved pup isn’t worth a designer color or a trending fad.
+Setting yourself up for a lifetime of heartbreak at the expense of your beloved pup is not worth a designer color or a trending fad.

 Black & Tan and Black without brindle.

-Other colors that are considered rare in French Bulldogs are the black/tan color like a Doberman (black & Tan) and the black completely without a trace of brindle.
-These colors are so dominant that when breeding they outshine all other colors in the bloodline.
-It would indeed be sad to lose healthy Fawns, brindles, creams, etc. because a handful of unethical and uneducated people wanted blacks and black and brown.
+Other colors considered rare in French Bulldogs are the black/tan color (like a Dobermann (black & tan)) and the black one completely without a trace of brindle.
+These colors are so dominant that they will eliminate all other colors in the bloodline during breeding.
+It would indeed be sad to lose healthy Fawns, brindle dogs, creams, etc., because a handful of unethical and uneducated people wanted black and black and brown.
+This color has been considered a “disqualifying” one in the official breed standard since 1911.

-Do your research before purchasing a dog of a particular breed.
+Do your research before buying a dog of a specific breed.

-Sacrificing your pet’s future health, or contributing to the eventual decline of your favorite breed, isn’t worth bragging about if you have a rare dog.
-These are living beings who suffer from our stupidity – not a handbag that we throw away when it gets worn out.
-Be a responsible owner and enjoy your dog’s long healthy years.
+Sacrificing your pet’s future health, or contributing to the eventual decline of your favorite breed, is not worth bragging about if you own a rare dog.
+These are living beings suffering from our stupidity – not a handbag we throw away when it gets worn out.
+Be a responsible owner and thereby enjoy your dog’s long, healthy years.

 Why are these French Bulldog colors bred?